 She taught primary classes in parish grade schools from 1963-1976.
 The Vatican II renewal and the newly produced materials for teaching religion energized her.
-She also completed her MEd at Marygrove during this time, with specialist courses in teaching Reading, further enhancing her skill as an elementary teacher.
+She also completed her Master of Education degree at Marygrove during this time, with specialist courses in teaching reading, further enhancing her skill as an elementary teacher.